App Shield Programming Guide

 void doca_apsh_destroy(struct doca_apsh_ctx *ctx);

-- Layer – specifies the system type.
-Types: Bare metal, virtual machine, or a container (for future use).

-- System DOCA device – the reoresentor device obtained from the DPU.
-The device should be connected to the host/VM and functions as a representor VF/PF.
-To query/obtain the DOCA device, refer to the NVIDIA DOCA Libraries API Reference Manual.

-- System/symbol map – includes information about the OS that App Shield needs to introspect (e.g., Window 10 Build 18363/Linux Ubuntu 20.04) and the size and fields of the OS structures such as process struct, which helps App Shield with the memory forensic techniques it uses to access and analyze these structures in the host's memory.
+- System symbols map – includes information about the OS that App Shield is attempting to run on (e.g., Window 10 Build 18363) and the size and fields of the OS structures, which helps App Shield with the memory forensic techniques it uses to access and analyze these structures in the system's memory.
 This can be obtained by running the

 - KPGD file (optional and relevant only for Linux OS) – contains the KPGD physical address and the virtual address of